 In addition to its flavorful dishes, Ethiopia offers unique beverages that complement its cuisine:

 Tej (Honey Wine): Tej is a traditional Ethiopian honey wine with a sweet, slightly effervescent taste.
 It’s typically homemade and served in small glasses or conventional vessels.
-The sweetness of tej contrasts pleasantly with Ethiopian dishes’ spiciness.
+The sweetness of tej contrasts pleasantly with the spiciness of Ethiopian dishes.

 Tella (Traditional Beer): Tella is a traditional Ethiopian beer made from fermented grains like barley or millet.
 It has a mildly sour taste and is often consumed in communal settings.
 Like tej, tella can balance the spice in Ethiopian cuisine.